Skip to main content

 SELECT *

-FROM db
+FROM users

 WHERE contact.name = 'daniel';

-SELECT db.*
+SELECT users.*

-FROM db
+FROM users

 WHERE contact.name = 'daniel';

-SELECT db.contact.address.city
+SELECT users.contact.address.city

-FROM db
+FROM users

 WHERE contact.name = 'daniel';